COVID-19 Service Delivery Updates

-I hope you enjoy your experience while navigating our webpages and I am confident that you will find the information that you are seeking.
-Just in case you don’t, always feel free to contact our staff by calling (928) 679-7425.
-I also welcome any feedback you may wish to share regarding the website or suggestions on how we can improve our customer service.
-Please email your comments to me.
-Thank you for visiting the Coconino County Community Services webpages.
+Thank you for visiting our webpages and I hope you found our website to be informational and user-friendly.
+I am confident that you will find the information you are seeking.
+I welcome any feedback you may wish to share regarding the website or suggestions on how we can improve our customer service.
+Please Contact Us and share your comments with me.

 History, Governance, and Advisement

-As such, Community Services is overseen by two separate statutory bodies.
-The County Board of Supervisors is the final governing authority, responsible for all policies and budgets, while the Community Action Advisory Board (CAAB) advises programming and services.
-CAAB has up of twelve to fifteen members comprised of one-third elected officials (or their representatives), one-third or more low income residents, and one-third or less private sector.
-CAAB members are selected by the other members, with the exception of the elected official seats, appointed by a County Supervisor.
+As such, CCHHS community action agency programs are overseen by two separate statutory governing bodies.
+The five-member Coconino County Board of Supervisors (BOS) is our final authority, governing all policies and budgets, while the Community Action Advisory Board (CAAB) advises Community Services programming and services.
+The CAAB has twelve to fifteen members, locally comprised of one-third elected officials (or their representatives), one-third or more lower-income residents potentially eligible to be consumers of our services, and one-third or less private sector representatives.
+CAAB members are selected by the other members, with the exception of the elected official seats appointed by a County Supervisor.

-Funding for Community Services' Community Action comes from federal, state, and local government, foundation grants and business and individual donations.
-Coconino County Community Services is a public non-profit and your tax-deductible financial contributions are an investment in community and a better future for generations to come.
-Your contributions fight homelessness - helping families and individuals from sleeping on the street; fight hunger - providing seniors with hot, nutritious meals and homecare assistance; fight oppression - providing oversight of personal funds for court-recognized disabled individuals who have no one else to care for them; and promote self-sustainability – leveraging and matching recipient and federal dollars for Individual Development Accounts assisting post-secondary education and micro-business start-up and/or expansion.
+Funding for CCHHS Community Action comes from federal, state, and local government, foundation grants and business and individual donations.
+HHS is a public non-profit and your tax-deductible financial contributions are an investment in community and a better future for generations to come.
+Your contributions fight homelessness - helping families and individuals avoid sleeping on the street; fight hunger - providing seniors with hot, nutritious meals and homecare assistance; fight hopelessness - assisting those in crisis to find financial stability through social services and self-sustainability via Individual Development Accounts match saving grant opportunities for post-secondary education and micro-business start-up and/or expansion.

 Lower Your Tax, Help Our Community!

-As a CAA, Community Services qualifies for Charitable Tax Credit Contributions.
-Per the Arizona State Department of Revenue, Community Services is on the approved list of All Qualifying Charitable Organizations.
-Community Services is also a member of the Flagstaff Tax Credit Coalition.
+As a CAA, CCHHS Community Services programming qualifies for Charitable Tax Credit Contributions.
+Per the Arizona State Department of Revenue, CCHHS, Community Services (QCO Code 20523) is on the approved list of All Qualifying Charitable Organizations.
+HHS is also a member of the Flagstaff Tax Credit Coalition.
 Thanks to YOU, we are helping more families in need.